Things To Do

 If you’re peckish, check out the edible delights along the wharf, or search further afield to feed your appetite.
 Worthy options in Richmond include the lick-your-fingers barbecue-roasted pork at HK BBQ Master, located in—of all places—the parkade of the Real Canadian Superstore on No. 3 Road.
 Prefer something sweet?
 Head to Lido’s for a pineapple bun, a soft, warm treat with a flaky top (its golden dome resembles pineapple).
 Ask for a slab of butter, and it let melt deliciously into every bite.

 Order something different at Kelowna’s secret speakeasy: Bar Norcino.
 To unearth this little-known gem, ask the bartender at Curious Café for access, and wait to be escorted to a 33-seat cocktail lounge that serves up Prohibition-era cocktails, fine spirits, and single-malt whiskies.

 Wrap up the weekend with a hip hop brunch at Krafty Kitchen + Bar.
 Here, owner and chef Chris Shaften, a Top Chef Season 3 competitor, serves up specials with a hearty side of rap music.
 Order a Biggie Smalls Benedict or the Straight Outta Compton Burger.

-Back in Kamloops, make like a local, and head to the The Noble Pig for deep-fried pickles paired with housemade lagers, pale ales, and more.
+Make like a local, and head to the The Noble Pig for deep-fried pickles paired with housemade lagers, pale ales, and more.
 If you need more by way of sustenance, aim for the monthly Spiked Pig dinners, where themed menus include five courses paired with the latest from brewer Trevor Zechel.